UHasselt-DSI-Data-Systems-Lab/paper-afd-comparative-study/README.md

-# AFD comparative study
+# AFD measures

+A collection of measures for Approximate Functional Dependencies in relational data.
+Additionally, this repository contains all artifacts to "Approximately Measuring Functional Dependencies: a Comparative Study".

+## Short description

+In real-world research projects, we often encounter unknown relational (tabular) datasets.
+In order to process them efficiently, functional dependencies (FDs) give us structural insight into relational data, describing strong relationships between columns.
+Errors in real-world data let traditional FD detection techniques fail.
+Hence we consider approximate FDs (AFDs): FDs that approximately hold in relational data.

-This repository contains all artifacts to "Approximately Measuring Functional Dependencies: a Comparative Study".
+This repository contains the implemented measures as well as the all artifacts to "Approximately Measuring Functional Dependencies: a Comparative Study".

 ## Overview